rotmanben/cashaddr-bch-testnet/README.md

 - Elided prefix
 - Comprehensive error detection in decoder
 - Convenience methods for succinct expression of common conversion parameters

+## Feature Flags

+All crate features are disabled by default.
+The following optional crate features can be enabled to provide additional functionality:

+- `convert` enables the [`convert`] module which provides functions for converting between cashaddr addresses and legacy Bitcoin addresses.

 ## Limitations